I Have No Mouth, and I Must Scream: Publication history

 Ellison uses an alternating pair of punchcode tapes as sections – representing AM's "talkfields" – throughout the story.
 The bars are encoded in International Telegraph Alphabet No 2, a character coding system developed for teletypewriter machines.
 The first talkfield translates as "I think, therefore I am" and the second as "Cogito ergo sum"; the same phrase in Latin.
-They were not included in the original publication in IF, and in many of the early publications were corrupted, up until the preface of the chapter containing "I Have No Mouth, and I Must Scream" in the first edition of The Essential Ellison (1991); Ellison states that in that particular edition, "For the first time anywhere, AM's 'talkfields' appear correctly positioned, not garbled or inverted or mirror-imaged as in all other versions."
+They were not included in the original publication in IF, and in many of the early publications were corrupted, until the preface of the chapter containing "I Have No Mouth, and I Must Scream" in the first edition of The Essential Ellison (1991); Ellison states that in that particular edition, "For the first time anywhere, AM's 'talkfields' appear correctly positioned, not garbled or inverted or mirror-imaged as in all other versions."

 Adaptations

-Ellison adapted it into a video game, published by Cyberdreams in 1995.
-Although he was not a fan of video games and did not own a PC at the time, he co-authored the expanded storyline and wrote much of the game's dialogue, all on a mechanical typewriter.
+Ellison adapted the story into a video game published by Cyberdreams in 1995.
+Although he was not a fan of video games and did not own a computer at the time, he co-authored the expanded storyline and wrote much of the game's dialogue, all on a mechanical typewriter.
 Ellison also voiced the supercomputer AM and provided artwork of himself used for a mousepad included with the game.
 The comics artist John Byrne scripted and drew a comic-book adaptation for issues 1–4 of the Harlan Ellison's Dream Corridor comic book published by Dark Horse (1994–1995).
 The Byrne-illustrated story, however, did not appear in the collection (trade paperback or hardcover editions) entitled Harlan Ellison's Dream Corridor, Volume One (1996).
 In 1999, Ellison recorded the first volume of his audiobook collection, The Voice From the Edge, subtitled "I Have No Mouth, and I Must Scream", doing the readings – of the title story and others – himself.
 In 2002, Mike Walker adapted the story into a radio play of the same name for BBC Radio 4, directed by Ned Chaillet.
 Harlan Ellison played AM and David Soul played Ted.